 What’s a Letter of Continued Interest?

 A letter of continued interest lets colleges know that you’re committed to attending if you’re admitted and updates them on any important achievements or circumstances since you submitted your original application.
-Here are some tips for writing your letter, and you can find a more in-depth guide here.
+Below are some quick tips for writing your letter, and you can find a more in-depth guide here.

 - If the school that waitlisted you is your first choice and you would definitely attend if admitted, you should say so in your letter.
 It can be reassuring to colleges to know that they’re making offers to waitlisted students who are very likely to accept.

 - Give them new information.
 If there’s anything that can bolster confidence in your application, let them know.
 This might be an improvement in your grades, an award you won, a new project you’re working on, or something exciting you did in one of your extracurricular activities.

 - Keep it brief.
 Your letter should only be about half a page long and definitely no more than a full page.